What Is a Lisfranc Injury?

 Recovery from Lisfranc surgery depends on the severity of the injury.
 Most patients will be in a non-weightbearing cast for six weeks, followed by six weeks in a walking boot.
 Physical therapy may be needed to strengthen the foot and ankle and help regain walking ability.
 Return to maximal function, running, and sports can take up to one year.

 Lisfranc injuries may cause arthritis and chronic pain in the middle of the foot.
 This may require additional treatment.
 With surgery, injury to the nerves and tendons may occur.
 Because of the swelling that often occurs with this injury, complications such as wound opening, infection, and/or further swelling of the foot may occur after surgery.

 The outcome for Lisfranc injuries depends on their severity.
 Some patients will not be able to return to their pre-injury level of functioning or athletic activities even with well-performed treatment.
 The cartilage joint surfaces commonly are injured and some patients may develop arthritis of the middle of the foot.
 It is also common for pain to continue in the joints after this injury.
 For some patients, surgery such a fusion of the joints may be necessary to relieve arthritis pain.

 How can I tell if it's a sprain or a Lisfranc injury?

 Unrecognized and untreated Lisfranc injuries can have serious complications, including joint degeneration and a buildup of pressure within muscles that can damage nerves and blood vessels.
-If the standard treatment for a sprain (rest, ice, and elevation) doesn't reduce the pain and swelling within a day or two, or there is extensive bruising on the bottom of the foot, see your doctor immediately and ask for a referral to an foot and ankle orthopaedic specialist.
+If the standard treatment for a sprain (rest, ice, and elevation) doesn't reduce the pain and swelling within a day or two, or there is extensive bruising on the bottom of the foot, see your doctor immediately and ask for a referral to an foot and ankle orthopaedic surgeon.